 Each customer’s salon experience is likely to be different, and may involve the use of dramatically different tools, techniques, and substances.
 Hair stylists may be exposed to a number of hazards in their day-to-day work, such as:

 - Chemicals — many hair products have dangerous chemicals, including formaldehyde

 - Electric shock — appliances such as hair dryers or straightening irons can be extremely dangerous after their cords and switches have been worn or damaged

 - Sharp objects — cutting and stabbing accidents are surprisingly common

 - Tripping, slipping, and falling — slippery floors, cables, and obstructions can be very dangerous

-The Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, are prepared to help injured salon employees to seek the benefits which they are due under the law.
+The Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, are prepared to help injured salon employees to seek the benefits which they are due under the law.
 Contact us by calling 919-851-3311 to get started.